Table of Contents

 Many traders solve this problem by setting up a virtual account or wallet with a financial institution, mostly a fintech-oriented company to receive and withdraw money from their brokerage account.

-Recommended fintech options for your consideration are Neat, Wise, and Airwallex.
+Recommended fintech options for your consideration are Wise and Airwallex.

 These institutions put in place a really simple procedure so that you rarely receive a rejection.

 A big drawback of this is that not like traditional banks, the financial institution is less regulated, and most of them were just open recently.
 So, a wise way to cope with this situation while still benefiting from its openness to risky business is not to put all eggs in one basket.

 EMIs are good alternatives for traditional banks, offering multi-currency accounts and cross-border payments for your crypto-based offshore company.